logzio/logz-docs/README.md

     ---
     ```

+    Don't add any other content to the file.

 3. Save and commit.

-4. Include this file when you make your first pull request.
+4. Include this file in your first pull request.
 If you're authoring a file, add your identifier (GitHub username) to the `contributors` list.

-    So if your username is chaostheory, you'll add `- chaostheory` to the `contributors` list.
+    So if your username is chaostheory, you'll add `- chaostheory` to the file's `contributors` list.

-## Previewing locally

-Before submitting pull requests, preview your changes locally.
-This does a few things to help you catch mistakes:

-* Seeing the formatted text, outside of a text editor and without all the markup, gives you a fresh look at your content.
-* You can be sure that your Markdown is formatted correctly and converts to HTML just as you meant it to.

-We ask that you check your work for errors and readability.

-**To preview locally:**

-1. Run `jekyll serve`

-2. Point your browser to [http://localhost:4000/](http://localhost:4000/)

-## Keeping your fork synchronized

-If you want to continue contributing, you'll need to keep your fork up to date with the logz-docs repo.
-This is a pretty simple process.

-**To set logz-docs as a remote upstream repo:**

-You'll only need to do this once.
-After this, you can simply pull remote changes into your local fork.

-1. Open a terminal window, and `cd` into your logz-docs folder.
-2. Make sure you haven't already set your remote upstream: `git remote -v`

-    If you see two `origin` and two `upstream` lines, you already have an upstream repo.
-You can skip ahead 👇👇👇 and pull changes from logz-docs into your fork.

-3. Add logzio/logz-docs as a remote upstream repo:
-    ```shell
-    git remote add upstream https://github.com/logzio/logz-docs.git
-    git fetch upstream
-    ```

-**To pull changes from logz-docs into your fork:**

-1. Open a terminal window, and `cd` into your logz-docs folder.
-2. Checkout your local develop branch, pull the logzio/logz-docs develop branch, and push the updates to your fork:
-    ```shell
-    git checkout develop
-    git pull upstream develop
-    git push
-    ```

 ## Working in Markdown